blackwych-zz/jenkins-params/README.md

 Jenkins Job Parameter Summary
 =============================

-Firefox addon to make a summary of Jenkins job parameters for easy copy-and-paste
+Browser extension to make a summary of Jenkins job parameters for easy copy-and-paste

 Usage